novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-81.md

 He could guess why Kim Yoon-soo was worried.

-He was probably concerned that 【Jungle】 might partner with 【Samjin Computer】 instead of 【Won Computer】.
+He was probably concerned that 【Jungle】 might partner with 【Samjin Computer】 instead of 【One Computer】.

 Seeing his anxiety, Han Se-jin couldn't help but laugh.

 “I don't think he needs to worry so much.”

-Lee Hyun-woo always wished for the growth of 【Won Computer】.
+Lee Hyun-woo always wished for the growth of 【One Computer】.

 He later learned the reason.